Safety Mission Statement

 • Providing resources and training to employees and visitors so all are aware of MRI's safety policies.

 Maintaining a safe work environment is a top priority of MRI leadership and must be a goal of all MRI personnel.
 All employees that work in MRI will make safety an integral part of their activities.
-The Safety Committee encourages and is open recommendations to improve safety and health conditions.
-MRI's commitment is to support a safety culture of mutual responsibility to operate safely and communicate effectively.
+The Safety Committee encourages and is open to recommendations to improve safety and health conditions.
+MRI's commitment is to support a safety culture of mutual responsibility and to operate safely and communicate effectively.
 The goal is always to improve the organization through the creativity of our personnel working in a safety-centered building.

 Introduction